onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![screen-feature-qos-text][]

-If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storages and other information.
+If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storage backends and other information.
 It is possible to remove selected QoS requirements, unless they are inherited from any parent directory.